CodeCraftsmanRohit/CompleteMernAuthentication_learning/README.md

 step 5-> store user data in database by creating  user model

-step 6->to create a  user, create a controller function and using that we will create an api end point, step 6.1 -> first create register controller function
+step 6->to create a  user, create a controller function(authController.js) and using that ,after, we will create an api end point,

+ step 6.1 -> first create register controller function

+ step6.2 -> when user is cretaed and saved in DB , next we have to generate token(using id from mongodb DB) for authentication and send this using cookie.